curl/curl/docs/INSTALL.md

 By default, jobs in IBM i will not start with threading enabled.
 (Exceptions include interactive PASE sessions started by `QP2TERM` or SSH.)
-If you use curl in an environment without threading when options like async DNS were enabled, you will messages like:
+If you use curl in an environment without threading when options like async DNS were enabled, you will get messages like:

 ```
 getaddrinfo() thread failed to start